-Wilkinson College of Humanities and Social Sciences currently offers six master's level degrees: Master of Arts in English, Master of Fine Arts in Creative Writing, Dual Degree Program: Master of Arts in English and Master of Fine Arts in Creative Writing, Master of Science in Health and Strategic Communication, Master of Arts in International Studies and Master of Arts in War and Society.
+Wilkinson College of Arts, Humanities, and Social Sciences currently offers six master's level degrees: Master of Arts in English, Master of Fine Arts in Creative Writing, Dual Degree Program: Master of Arts in English and Master of Fine Arts in Creative Writing, Master of Science in Health and Strategic Communication, Master of Arts in International Studies and Master of Arts in War and Society.

 Master of Arts in English